 Stephanie Porras specializes in the visual and material culture of Northern Europe and the Spanish world, from the fifteenth to the seventeenth centuries.
 Before coming to Tulane, she previously taught at Columbia University, the Courtauld Institute of Art and University College London.
-She is Reviews Editor designate of the Art Bulletin and Chair of the Newcomb Art Department and on the editorial board of the Nederlands Yearbook for History of Art/Nederalnds Kunsthistorisches Jaarboek.
+She is Reviews Editor for the Art Bulletin and Chair of the Newcomb Art Department and on the editorial board of the Nederlands Yearbook for History of Art/Nederalnds Kunsthistorisches Jaarboek.

 Her research, publications and teaching have been supported by grants and fellowships from the Renaissance Society of America, the College Art Association, Historians of Netherlandish Art, the New York Public Library, the J. Paul Getty Foundation, the British Academy, the Sterling and Francine Clark Art Institute, the National Endowment for the Humanities and the Center for Advanced Study in the Visual Arts at the National Gallery of Art.
 Dr. Porras is delighted to work with graduate students interested in print culture, migrant artists and mobile artworks, practices of copying and replication, competing notions of antiquity and the everyday in the early modern period.

 “Paper capital: Drawings on Colored Grounds in Antwerp Workshops around 1520,” in Tales of the City: Drawing in the Netherlands from Bosch to Bruegel.
 (Cleveland and Vienna: Cleveland Museum of Art and Albertina, exhibition catalogue, 2022/3).

 “Seeing ‘de flandes’,” in W. Melion and A. DiFuria (eds.), Ekphrastic Image Making (Leiden and Boston: Brill, 2021).

 "Locating Hispano-Philippine ivories," Colonial Latin American Review 29:2 (2020): 256-291.